charlesdedampierre/BunkaTopics/README.md

 <img src="images/logo.png" width="35%" height="35%" align="right" />

 Bunkatopics is a Topic Modeling Visualisation Method that leverages Transformers from HuggingFace through langchain.
 It is built with the same philosophy as [BERTopic](https://github.com/MaartenGr/BERTopic) but goes deeper in the visualization to help users grasp quickly and intuitively the content of thousands of text.
-It aslo allows a supervided visual representation by letting the user create continnums with natural language.
+It also allows for a supervised visual representation by letting the user create continnums with natural language.

 ## Installation